 Moore, Perry.
 Hero.
 Unfortunately we'll never see the sequel to this superhero story due to Moore's death.
 It was a wonderful YA debut and I'm not just saying that because I like superheroes.

 Morgan, Richard.
 The Steel Remains.
 Sequel The Cold Commands.
+Sequel The Dark Defiles.
 This high-fantasy novel has both a gay main character and a lesbian main character.
 Refreshing!
 Even better, it's an excellent story well told.
-Probably too explicit for younger teens.
+Suitable for older teens who enjoy GRRM and similar.
+Review of The Dark Defiles.

 Pierce, Tamora.
 The Will of the Empress.
 This sequel to The Magic Circle and The Circle Opens series reveals one of the main characters as gay.
-She has characters in all her books that are Word of Gay.
+As of Battle Magic, other characters are confirmed as gay or bisexual and there is a bisexual character POV.
 Pierce is one of my favorite authors, so I highly recommend her even though the QUILTBAG content is low.
 Review of Melting Stones.
+Review of Battle Magic.

 Smith, Sherwood.
 Inda.
 This four book epic fantasy series is boatloads of fun, if you like political maneuvering the way I do.